onap/archived-optf-has/docs/sections/homingspecification.rst

 **Notes**

--  For ONAP Beijing release the REQUEST_DICT is of the following format as defined by the policy for vim_fit.
+-  For the current release the REQUEST_DICT is of the following format as defined by the policy for vim_fit.
 The REQUEST_DICT is an opaque request object defined through policy, so it is not restricted to this format.
-In ONAP Beijing release MultiCloud supports the check_vim_capacity using the following grammar.
+In the current release MultiCloud supports the check_vim_capacity using the following grammar.

    .. code-block:: json